 Because of their favorable efficacy and safety profile, DPP-4 inhibitors may be a therapeutic option for many patients with type 2 diabetes, especially older adults, patients with renal or hepatic impairments, and patients at risk for hypoglycemia.
 DPP-4 inhibitors carry a low incidence of adverse events such as hypoglycemia and gastrointestinal side effects and are considered weight neutral.
 In addition, studies have suggested that DPP-4 inhibitors may reduce albuminuria and improve various renal inflammatory markers.

-GLP-1 RAs have been shown to lower all-cause mortality and nonfatal cardiovascular complications.
-Although DDP-4 inhibitors may be safe to use in patients with heart failure, they are not effective in reducing cardiovascular outcomes.
+Although DPP-4 inhibitors may be safe to use in patients with heart failure, they have not been shown to reduce adverse cardiovascular outcomes.

 Any views expressed above are the author's own and do not necessarily reflect the views of WebMD or Medscape.

 Cite this: Romesh Khardori, Anne L. Peters.
 Fast Five Quiz: Type 2 Diabetes Incretin-Based Therapy - Medscape - Apr 28, 2023.